John-bju/SIL-translation-test/README.md

 ![Description](README_pics/Screenshot_20260710_154215.png)

-2. Then scroll down to find the "Developer Settings" tab at the bottom left and click on it.
+2. Then scroll down to find the "Developer Settings" tab at the bottom of the left column and click on it.

 ![Description](README_pics/Screenshot_20260710_154247.png)

 3. Then select "Tokens (classic)" under "Personal Access Tokens" and select "Generate new token (classic)".
+This will open the token creation screen.

 ![Description](README_pics/Screenshot_20260710_154629.png)

-4. Enter the "GITHUB_TOKEN" into the note field and set the Expiration option to "No Expiration".
-Then select the repo, workflow, and write:packages boxes.
+4. Enter the "GITHUB_TOKEN" into the "note" field and set the Expiration option to "No Expiration".
+Then tick the "repo", "workflow", and "write:packages" boxes.
 Afterward, scroll to the bottom of the webpage and select the green "Generate token" button.

 <img src="README_pics/Screenshot_20260727_121126.png" width="800" height="1200" />

-5. Click the blue copy button next to the token and paste the token in a notepad app.
+5. When the token is generated and appears on screen click the blue copy button next to the token and paste it somewhere safe.

 <img src="README_pics/Screenshot_20260727_122808_blackedout.png" width="800" height="1200" />

 6. Finally, now that the token has been generated and saved, it needs to be added to the GitHub repository secrets.
-Instructions can be found in the "Adding tokens to GitHub secrets" section.
+Instructions on how to add it can be found in the "Adding tokens to GitHub secrets" section below.